l3lackMegas/l3lackMegas/README.md

 # Hey, I'm l3lackMegas! 👋

-My name is Jaruwat Pohong, Wanna be a Software Developer. ༼ つ ◕_◕ ༽つ
+My name is Jaruwat Pohong, a Software Developer. ༼ つ ◕_◕ ༽つ

-Curently, I am a student in Computer Science who would like to do everything about web design and frontend development.
+I have studied in Computer Science.
+And would like to do anything about web design, frontend development and mobile application.

-I usually play video games, listen to music and coding my mini projects.
+I usually play video games, listen to music and coding my mini project.

 ## About me

 ![Typing Cat](https://raw.githubusercontent.com/l3lackMegas/l3lackMegas/main/cat.gif)

-- I’m currently working as a Developer at Taximail.
+- I’m currently working as a Developer at Orisma Techonology.
-- My email is contact@jaruwat.dev.
+- Contact me via contact@jaruwat.dev.
-- Check out my poor website here https://jaruwat.dev.
+- My poor website here https://jaruwat.dev.